AdobeStock_364750893-1

 You’ll find more research like this in our IP Networks Research Service, the most complete source of data and analysis about international internet capacity, traffic, service providers, ASN connectivity, and pricing.

-👉 Download the 2024 Executive Summary to peruse a longer sample of our latest findings.
+👉 Download the Executive Summary for an extended sample of our latest findings.

 Paul Brodsky